 Passwordless private/public key access to SFTP is not available.
-To script automatic access to SFTP to upload or download files, follow these instructions.
-This works like private/public key pairs except you will pass the password via a hidden protected password file, very similar to using id_rsa.
+To script automatic access to SFTP to upload or download files, we will use the Linux sshpass utility.
+Although the native SFTP utility allows for passing a password on the command line, it is unsafe and we will not use it.
+Sshpass allows for passing a password via a hidden password file.

 This process does not use any environment variables or expose the password on the command line, both of which are unsafe.